DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 ## **Mod Manager Modlist** <br />
 <br />**HD Overhaul (OPTIONAL)**<br />
 [This](https://www.nexusmods.com/starfield/mods/5124?tab=files) amounts to 100+ GB of 2-4K textures and will lead to performance issues if you have a weak PC.
+MANUALLY DOWNLOAD these files and then put them in your MO2 Downloads folder.
+DO NOT download directly through MO2 as it's prone to get issues this way.
 1. Download and install all available parts and make sure you name them the correct part number when installing (Ex.
 Part 1, Part 2, etc)
 2. Download and install HD Overhaul Textures Patch
 3. Download and install Starfield HD Overhaul ESM